datagouv/hydra/README.md

 ## 📊 CSV conversion to database

 Converted CSV tables will be stored in the database specified via `config.DATABASE_URL_CSV`.
-For tests it's same database as for the catalog.
+For tests it's the same database as for the catalog.
 Locally, `docker compose` will launch two distinct database containers.

 ## 🧪 Tests

 To run the tests, you need to launch the database, the test database, and the Redis broker with `docker compose -f docker-compose.yml -f docker-compose.test.yml -f docker-compose.broker.yml up -d`.

-Make sure the dev dependecies are installed with `poetry install --extras dev`.
+Make sure the dev dependencies are installed with `poetry install --extras dev`.

 Then you can run the tests with `poetry run pytest`.